PedroGomes/puppet_modules/README.md

 ### Java 6 and Java 7 for Ubuntu

-Classes with some inspiration in [puzzle's puppet-java] (https://github.com/puzzle/puppet-java) and based in then update-alternatives command.
+Classes with some inspiration in [puzzle's puppet-java] (https://github.com/puzzle/puppet-java) and based in the update-alternatives command.

 To use, extract the jdk file from Oracle, create a tar.gz and put it in the files folder for the respective version.
-If the version is different from the one there, edit the deploy.pp
+If the version is different from the one there, edit the deploy.pp.
+Both java6 and java7 classes depend on the java class.

 Limitations:

-*  You can't use both at same time cause they try to update a path updating file on profile.d.
-Use one at a time.
-Both java6 and java7 classes depend on the java class.
-*  When installing, all java binaries paths are updated, but binaries that are exclusive to a post/previous version will still point to that version (ex java-rmi.cgi)
+*  When installing, all java binaries paths are updated, but binaries that are exclusive to a post/previous version will still point to that version (ex java-rmi.cgi).
+Some of this binaries are also unacessary and should go to sbin.
 *  To make it fast, the files are copied in a tar.gz and extracted on site.
 This is a simple implementation that leaves the archive and a installation file in /var/tmp due to puppet nature.

 ### Cassandra